Data Wrangling Blocks

 Columns are matched by name.
 If datasets have different columns, the result includes all columns from all datasets.
 Missing columns are filled with NA values.
 The order of columns in the output follows the order they appear across all input datasets.

-The id_name option adds an identifier column that tracks which source dataset each row came from.
+The “Show advanced options” section provides the id_name option which adds an identifier column that tracks which source dataset each row came from.
 This is useful when combining data from multiple sources and you need to maintain provenance.
-Enable this option and specify a column name to store the source identifier.

 Bind rows block interface